-Dr. Sarah Garwood, a Washington University Pediatrician at St. Louis Children’s Hospital, discusses how to tell if your child has an eating disorder and what puts kids at risk for eating disorders.
+Dr. Sarah Garwood, a Washington University Pediatrician at St. Louis Children’s Hospital, discusses the questions, “How can I tell if my child has an eating disorder?” as well as “What puts kids at risk for eating disorders?”

 While doctors don’t know exactly what causes an eating disorder, different genetic and environmental factors contribute to an increased risk.
 Adolescence is the peak time for the development of eating disorders, but younger children even display concerns with their appearance and body size and shape.

 Some of the signs that your child is developing an eating disorder include:

 - A sudden change in eating habits: One example of this is if your child used to eat hamburgers for every meal but is now suddenly a vegetarian.